 The glial cell-specific proteomeThe function of the nervous system is to receive, process and execute the coordinated higher functions of perception, motion and cognition that signify human life.
 The nervous system is divided into a central nervous system (CNS), including the brain and the spinal cord, and a peripheral nervous system (PNS), including nerves branching out from the spinal cord to all parts of the body.
 Retina is an extension of the CNS responsible specifically for vision.
 The cellular components of this highly complex signal network include neurons and supportive glial cells.
 Glial cells are the main support cells of the nervous system, essential for maintaining homeostasis, protecting neurons, and ensuring efficient communication.
 Together, astrocytes, Bergmann glia, Müller glia, and pituicytes provide structural and metabolic support; oligodendrocytes and Schwann cells insulate axons with myelin; oligodendrocyte precursor cells enable regeneration and repair; and microglia serve as the brain’s immune defenders.
 Transcriptome analysis shows that 67% (n=13603) of all human proteins (n=20162) are detected in glial cells and 2411 of these genes show an elevated expression in any glial cells compared to other cell type groups.
 In-depth analysis of the elevated genes in glial cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of glial cells: astrocytes, Bergmann glia, Muller glia, pituicytes/FSCs, oligodendrocyte precursor cells, oligodendrocytes, Schwann cells and microglia.
+In addition, we utilized proteomic data from a mass spectrometry (MS)-based, cell type–resolved atlas of the human body, generated via Deep Visual Proteomics (DVP), a spatial proteomics platform that combines imaging-guided cell selection with high-resolution protein analysis.
+The analysis includes several glial cell types, including astrocytes and microglia where both cell type shapes include a portion of neuropil (mix of neuronal projections and synapses).
+Out of a total of 14361 detected proteins in all cell types, 7640 were detected in at least one of the glial cell types, and 1684 were classified as elevated in at least one glial cell types.
+Further details on cell type specific proteome profiles, as well as examples of enriched proteins across different glial cells, are provided below.
 The glial cell transcriptomeThe scRNA-seq-based glial cell transcriptome can be analyzed with regard to specificity, illustrating the number of genes with elevated expression in each specific glial cell type compared to other cell types (Table 1).
 Genes with an elevated expression are divided into three subcategories:

 Table 2.
 Number of genes in the subdivided specificity categories of elevated expression in the different types of glial cell types, compared to all other cell types.